 “And wouldn’t you know it, he also had a few capacitors laying around =)

-Then the light turns on and there is silence.
+Then the light flashes on and there is silence.

-Then the light turns off and there is silence.
+Then the light flashes on again and there is silence.

 Oh, the feeling I had.
 It is the greatest feeling in the world.
 I just knew that I had understood something that I could apply to a lot of things later on in my life.
 I had reached the next level in my technology life.
 The flashing light circuit would be on my repertoire forever!